lessneek/SharpTL.Compiler/README.md

 # SharpTL.Compiler

-Compiles a TL-schema defined in [Type Language] (or JSON equivalent) to C# object model.
+Compiles a TL-schema defined in [Type Language] (or JSON equivalent) to C# object model attributed for using with [SharpTL] serialization library.

 Usage example:
 ```powershell